Organ Transplant

 After the Transplant

-Having an organ transplant may cause many emotional issues both for you and those who care about you.
-When your organ comes from a deceased donor, you may sometimes think about that and what it meant to the donor's family.
-It is common to have some depression after an organ transplant, although not everyone does.
-If you think you may be depressed, it is important to tell your transplant coordinator, doctor, or someone who cares about you.
-The earlier depression is treated, the more quickly you will recover and the better you will feel.
+An organ transplant may cause many emotional issues both for you and for those who care about you.
+When your organ comes from a deceased donor, you may sometimes think about that and what that meant to the donor's family.

 Staying Healthy